John Hanson: Political career

 Hanson's career in public service began in 1750, when he was appointed sheriff of Charles County.
 In 1757, he was elected to represent Charles County in the lower house of the Maryland General Assembly, where he served for twelve years, sitting on many important committees.
 Maryland was a proprietary colony, and Hanson aligned himself with the "popular" or "country" party, which opposed any expansion of the power of the proprietary governors at the expense of the popularly elected lower house.
 He was a leading opponent of the 1765 Stamp Act, chairing the committee that drafted the instructions for Maryland's delegates to the Stamp Act Congress.
-In protest of the Townshend Acts, in 1769 Hanson was one of the signers of a nonimportation resolution that boycotted British imports until the acts were repealed.
+In protest of the Townshend Acts, in 1769 Hanson was one of the signers of a non-importation resolution that boycotted British imports until the acts were repealed.

 Hanson changed course in 1769, apparently to better pursue his business interests.
 He resigned from the General Assembly, sold his land in Charles County, and moved to Frederick County in western Maryland.
 There he held a variety of offices, including deputy surveyor, sheriff, and county treasurer.
 When relations between Great Britain and the colonies became a crisis in 1774, Hanson became one of Frederick County's leading Patriots.
 He chaired a town meeting that passed a resolution opposing the Boston Port Act.
 In 1775, he was a delegate to the Maryland Convention, an extralegal body convened after the colonial assembly had been prorogued.
 With the other delegates, he signed the Association of Freemen on July 26, 1775, which expressed hope for reconciliation with Great Britain but also called for military resistance to the enforcement of the Coercive Acts.